sean1975/myblog-search/README.md

 transform search results from XML into HTML by XSLT.

-The last component of this search application is a cralwer that downloads the blog articles in ATOM format, convert the articles into Vespa document format in json format by XSLT, and then feed the Vespa documents into the backend.
+The last component of this search application is a cralwer that downloads the blog articles in ATOM format, convert the articles into Vespa document format in json format by Golang, and then feed the Vespa documents into the backend.
 It is deployed as a Kubernetes CronJob with a static persisent volume to retain the download blog feed.
 The retained feed is used for requesting only the recent updated blog feed instead of full feed.
 Also, the retained feed can